On the Bloch-Kato conjecture for the Asai L-function: Introduction

 We do not establish the congruence of the theta lift to a stable Siegel cuspform in this paper, but describe in Proposition \ref{nonthetairred} conditions a cuspidal automorphic representation $\Pi$ for ${\rm GSp}_4(\bfA)$ would have to satisfy to give rise to a Galois representation $\tilde R$ as above.
 Under some additional conditions on $\ov{\rho}_{\pi}$ we prove that one needs to find a $\Pi$ with $\rho_{\Pi} \equiv {\rm ind}_K^{\bfQ} \mod{\fq}$ such that $\Pi$ is not a theta lift of $\pi \boxplus \chi$ (or any Jacquet-Langlands lifts of $\pi$).
-To prove the existence of such at $\Pi$ one could apply the $p$-integrality results for the cohomological Kudla-Millson theta lifts in \cite{Berger14} and the method of using pullback formulas of Siegel Eisenstein series for producing congruences (applied for tensor product motives e.g. in \cite{BDSP} and \cite{AgarwalKlosin}).
+That such a $\Pi$ exists is plausible, as one could apply (similar to the proofs for tensor product motives e.g. in \cite{BDSP} and \cite{AgarwalKlosin}) the method using pullback formulas of Siegel Eisenstein series for producing such a congruence to the cohomological Kudla-Millson theta lifts, whose $p$-integrality has been proven in \cite{Berger14}.
 In particular, \cite{Katsurada08} Lemma 5.1 would allow us to produce a congruence to a non theta-lift, as all the theta lifts appearing in the pullback formula would involve the same Asai $L$-value in the denominator (due to their Petersson norm being expressed by the Rallis inner product formula).

 To explain why $\Pi$ not being a theta lift implies that the associated $\rho_{\Pi}$ is not isomorphic to ${\rm ind}_K^{\bfQ}(\rho_{\pi})$ (which under the additional assumption that $\ov{\rho}_{\pi}$ does not deform non-trivially implies that $\rho_{\Pi}|_{G_K}$ is irreducible) we show in Corollary \ref{cor76} that the elements of the global $L$-packet $\Pi(\chi, \pi)$ of the theta lift are indeed characterized by their associated Galois representation being isomorphic to ${\rm ind}_K^{\bfQ}(\rho_{\pi})$.
 The statement above then follows from work of Roberts and Takeda that shows that all elements of $\Pi(\chi, \pi)$ can be realised via the theta correspondence between a quadratic space of signature $(3,1)$ and ${\rm GSp}_4$ (see Proposition \ref{thetalifts}).